Iwan Fals: Career

 As part of his early career, Iwan Fals also recorded some comedy albums, after winning a comedy country singing contest.
-He sang of comic situations and themes, and his first release was on 'Canda Dalam Nada' (the A-side featured five songs by Iwan: Generasi Frustrasi, Dongeng Tidur, Imitasi, Kisah Sepeda Motorku (aka.
+He sang of comic situations and themes, and his first release was on Canda Dalam Nada (the A-side featured five songs by Iwan Fals: Generasi Frustrasi, Dongeng Tidur, Imitasi, Kisah Sepeda Motorku (aka.
 Kopral), and Joni Kesiangan while the B-side consisted of songs by Tom Slepe and Pusaka Jaya).
-The songs Dongeng Tidur, Joni Kesiangan and Kisah Sepeda Motorku were released, with one new song, Ambulance Zig Zag, on the Iwan Fals mini-album Canda Dalam Nada, while Generasi Frustrasi and Imitasi were also included on the 'Yang Muda Yang Bercanda II' multi artist comedy compilation.
+The songs Dongeng Tidur, Joni Kesiangan and Kisah Sepeda Motorku were released, with one new song, Ambulance Zig Zag, on the Iwan Fals mini-album Canda Dalam Nada, while Generasi Frustrasi and Imitasi were also included on the Yang Muda Yang Bercanda II multi artist comedy compilation.

-During this time, Iwan supported himself by busking.
+During this time, Iwan Fals supported himself by busking.

 1981 saw Iwan Fals' breakthrough, when he signed to Musica Studio to record his first solo album, Sarjana Muda.
-This album shows Iwan Fals' signature country music style, with the protest song "Guru Oemar Bakrie", which talks of how a teacher is poorly paid but still responsible for educating future well-paid and successful people.
-'Guru Oemar Bakrie' became very well known and popular in Indonesia, and helped established Iwan's name.
+This album shows Iwan Fals' signature country music style, with the protest song Guru Oemar Bakrie, which talks of how a teacher is poorly paid but still responsible for educating future well-paid and successful people.
+Guru Oemar Bakrie became very well known and popular in Indonesia, and helped established Iwan Fals's name.
 The album also contains several ballads.
 It benefited from considerable investment by Musica Studio, who used high-quality musicians and producer for the album.

-1982's Opini, also on Musica Studio, cemented Iwan's reputation as a protest singer, but also as a balladeer.
+1982's Opini, also on Musica Studio, cemented Iwan Fals's reputation as a protest singer, but also as a balladeer.
 'Galang Rambu Anarki', for his newborn son, combined both elements, commenting on both the happy event of the birth of his first child, but also commenting on rising prices, saying that perhaps his child would be malnourished if they could not afford to buy milk.

 1983 saw the release of Sumbang, while 1984's album releases were Barang Antik and Sugali.

-In April 1984, Iwan was arrested and questioned for two weeks after performing the songs 'Demokrasi Nasi' and Mbak Tini, both songs never recorded on an album, in Pekanbaru.
-The song Mbak Tini was about a prostitute with a road-side coffee shop, married to 'Soeharyo' (Suharto).
+In April 1984, Iwan Fals was arrested and questioned for two weeks after performing the songs Demokrasi Nasi and Mbak Tini, both songs never recorded on an album, in Pekanbaru.
+The song Mbak Tini (Tien) was about a prostitute with a road-side coffee shop, married to 'Soeharyo' (Suharto).
 The events were retold in the song '14-4-84' on 1986's Ethiopia.